valaxy/backbone-fsm/readme.md

-> This is under development, and API may change
+> This is under development, but you can check what this module can do
-> `fsm` is conflict with `events`

-backbone-fsm is a plugin of Backbone for and only for AMD module
+Backbone-fsm is a plugin of Backbone which mixin fsm(finite state machine) to design a UI component, it's AMD module.

-## Config
+# Introduction
-`bower install valaxy/backbone-fsm --save`
+setup `bower install valaxy/backbone-fsm --save`

 ```javascript
 requirejs.config({